Last Updated on 06/11/2025

 Common Hall Arrangements

-Ceremonial arrangements for the Election of Sheriffs and other officers, which takes place on Monday 24th June 2024.
+Ceremonial arrangements for the Election of Sheriffs and other officers, which took place on Tuesday 24th June 2025.

 Summons to Common Hall